Everything you need to know to make your DJ business a success

 The amount of public liability cover you can take out varies. £1 million, £5 million, and £10 million are common upper thresholds.
 The level of cover you might need varies depending on the size of venues you play.
 If you’re playing at venues owned by public sector organisations, such as government-owned buildings, you may find that they demand higher levels of public liability cover.

-Top tips to get the right DJ insurance:
+Top tips to get the right DJ insurance cover:

 - Always check through policy documents carefully, or talk through your cover with your broker, to make sure you have got the level of cover you require.